zachvalenta/notes-sw/comp-sci/ml.md

 * _prompt injection_: getting model to do something its creators don't want
 > Ask it to give options (it's more likely to give a better answer)
 > It will rarely get the answer right.
 Ask it to "do better."
+* _system message_: hidden instruction that defines the behavior/goals/tone of the model https://chatgpt.com/c/67106e28-a6e0-8004-9ef0-dd2f3b1eb48b
+> "You are a helpful assistant named Elia."

 ---